microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 ## What’s a Fact?

-Fact is a component for managing your data access.
-It lets you to send static data, or query into data lake, manage the content and format of data, and put controls over data elements alone with sharing rules.
+A Fact is a component for managing your data access.
+It lets you send static data, or queries into the data lake, manage the content and format of data, and put controls over data elements along with sharing rules.

 ## What can I do with them?

 #### - Give Sample Data
-Use "Static" option to give data sample for testing or data format and content type discovery.
+Use the "Static" option to give data samples for testing or data format and content type discovery.

 #### - Query Data Lake
-Use "ObjectStore" option to query data lake, current support mongoDB aggregation query.
+Use the "ObjectStore" option to query the data lake, current support mongoDB aggregation query.
 It can apply search criteria, group data elements, sort and project only necessary data elements as results.

 #### - Trigger a Data Process
-Use "Component" option to trigger start a microshare flow to process data.
+Use the "Component" option to trigger the start to a microshare flow to process data.

 ## How do I use them?

-You'll need to create and save a Fact into "FACTS" section in "MANAGE" of microshare portal.
+You'll need to create and save a Fact into the "FACTS" section in "MANAGE" of the microshare portal.

 #### - Creating a Fact

-Fact can be created via API or through the Rule editor in the Composer Console.
-To get the the Fact editor, click "MANAGE" in the upper navigation panel.
+Facts can be created via API or through the Rule editor in the Composer Console.
+To get to the Fact editor, click "MANAGE" in the upper navigation panel.
 A horizontal panel will appear on the left-side of the page.
 Select the "FACTS" panel navigator on the left to see a view of all of your saved Facts.

 {% include image.html url="/assets/img/composer-fact-factindex1.jpg" description="Fact Index - Card View" %}